Dutch leader condemns violence by ‘idiots’ after rioting - NewsBreak

 Dutch leader condemns violence by ‘idiots’ after rioting

-The Dutch caretaker prime minister Mark Rutte has condemned rioters in Rotterdam and other towns and cities across the Netherlands over the weekend as “idiots” and said police and prosecutors would bring them to justice.
+THE HAGUE, Netherlands (AP) — Dutch caretaker Prime Minister Mark Rutte on Monday condemned rioters in Rotterdam and other towns and cities across the Netherlands over the weekend as “idiots” and said police and prosecutors would bring them to justice.

-Mr Rutte’s comments came after coronavirus protests in the Netherlands and Brussels descended into violence amid simmering anger at lockdown measures being put in place in an attempt to curb soaring rates of infection.
+Rutte’s comments came after coronavirus protests in the Netherlands and Brussels descended into violence amid simmering anger at lockdown measures being put in place in an attempt to rein in soaring rates of infection.

-“I realise that there are a lot of tensions in society because we have been dealing with all the misery of coronavirus for so long,” Mr Rutte said.
+“I realize that there are a lot of tensions in society because we have been dealing with all the misery of coronavirus for so long,” Rutte said.

 The violence came a week into a new partial lockdown in the Netherlands and after an announcement that the government was banning fireworks on New Year’s Eve in an effort to ease the strain on hospital emergency rooms.
 In riots across the country, youths threw fireworks at police officers.

-Prosecutors in Rotterdam, in their latest update on rioting on Friday night that saw police open fire on participants, said on Sunday that 49 people were arrested, six of them minors and many more “young adults”.
+Prosecutors in Rotterdam, in their latest update on rioting Friday night that saw police open fire on rampaging rioters, said Sunday that 49 people were arrested, six of them minors and many more “young adults.”

 A separate investigation has been launched into the police firing at rioters.
-Prosecutors said four people suffered gunshot wounds in the rioting, but investigations were under way into who fired the shots.
+Prosecutors said four people suffered gunshot wounds in the rioting, but investigations are still underway into who fired the shots.
 Officers also fired warning shots.

 Rotterdam’s mayor, Ahmed Aboutaleb, who described the rioting in his city as an “orgy of violence” said football hooligans were believed to be involved.

-Mr Rutte said that as a liberal leader of the Netherlands “I will always fight for the right to demonstrate in this country.
-That is part of our democracy, of our rule of law, but what I will never accept is that idiots use sheer violence against the people who work for you and me every day … to keep this country safe under the guise of: We are dissatisfied”.
+Rutte said that as a liberal leader of the Netherlands “I will always fight for the right to demonstrate in this country.
+That is part of our democracy, of our rule of law, but what I will never accept is that idiots use sheer violence against the people who work for you and me every day … to keep this country safe under the guise of: We are dissatisfied.”Copyright 2021 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.